afrahthahir/MachineLearning-and-DataScience-Projects/README.md

 This guide documents how two independent Flask projects were deployed on a single EC2 instance, served via Gunicorn, managed by Supervisor, and reverse-proxied using Nginx.

-# 🚀 Multi-Flask App Deployment on AWS EC2 with Nginx + Supervisor

-This guide documents how two independent Flask projects were deployed on a single EC2 instance, served via Gunicorn, managed by Supervisor, and reverse-proxied using Nginx.

 ## 🧰 EC2 Setup

 1. Launch an Ubuntu EC2 instance.